anthony-bernaert/ftdi-jtag-programmer/TROUBLESHOOTING.md

 ### Check the power
 Check there is 5V (on TP14), 3.3V (on J5, pin 2), VPHY 3.3V (TP16), VPLL 3.3V (TP15), 2.5V (on J5, pin 3) and 1.8V (on TP2).
   - It's good to check the current draw of the board: it should be well under 100 mA.
 If it's higher, something is definitely wrong!
-  - If there is no 5V, the issue might be the USB connector soldering, the input filter (ferrite bead) or the USB cable (also try another USB port or cable).
+  - If there is no 5V, the issue might be the USB connector soldering, the input filter (ferrite bead) or the USB cable.
+Before trying (to fry) another USB port, it may be wise to apply 5V from a lab supply instead and verify current draw first.
   - If there is no 3.3V or 2.5V: check regulators U1 and U8.
   - If there is no VPHY or VPLL, check the ferrite filter between 3.3V and the VPHY/VPLL rail.
   - If there is no 1.8V: check the FTDI chip itself, does it get hot, does it have shorts on its pins?